rwxayheee/rwxayhee.github.io/_posts/2023-10-16-ADFR-Suite-v1.0-rc1-and-ADT-in-Ubuntu-VM-on-Apple-Silicon.md

 | --- | --- |
 | Docking performed in | 179.30 (sec) |

 For the above calculations, **4 cores & max.
 4 GB RAM** were allocated to the VM built by the presented procedure.
-The device used is Apple M1 Pro.
+The device used is Apple M1 Pro (16-inch, 2021).